 Unlike coupes or sedans, roadsters and convertibles have special requirements.
 Where the roadster’s and convertible’s fully enclosed brethren sport steel and glass, the topless car has canvas and vinyl.
 This simple difference creates a myriad of challenges for the soft-top owner.

 The first thing to understand about your soft top is its materials.
-Without this understanding, it’s hard to appreciate its maintenance requirements.
+Without this understanding, it’s hard to appreciate the maintenance requirements.

 Most modern convertibles and roadsters have soft tops made of a durable polyacrylic/polyester canvas or vinyl.
-The fabric-like canvas tops feel nice and look great, while the vinyl tops are more economical and easier to maintain.
+The fabric-like canvas tops feel nice and looks great, while the vinyl tops are more economical and easier to maintain.
 Fabric tops have a tight weave, but they breathe.
-Unlike vinyl tops, a canvas top is not waterproof, it is only water resistant.
+Unlike vinyl tops, a canvas top isn’t waterproof, it is only water resistant.
 To make the canvas top waterproof, it must be treated.
-Without protection, the canvas top is susceptible to leaking and stains.
+Without protection, canvas tops are susceptible to leaking and stains.
 Likewise, vinyl tops need protection from the sun and pollutants.
 If you’re not sure whether your top is fabric or vinyl, check with your dealer.

-The rear window on your soft top is special, too.
+The rear window on your soft top is also special.
 Many soft-top cars have rear windows made of a clear vinyl.
 This allows the window to fold.
-These clear vinyl rear windows will absorb a wide range of gases and liquids, including water, acids and hydrocarbons.
-Because vinyl has the ability to absorb foreign materials, it will yellow over time if it is not properly maintained.
+These types of rear windows will absorb a wide range of gases and liquids, including water, acids and hydrocarbons.
+Because vinyl has the ability to absorb foreign materials, it will yellow over time if it’s not properly maintained.
 Most often, the yellowing and discoloration are the results of ultraviolet (UV) light cross-linking.
 That is, the vinyl is not directly affected by the sun’s UV rays, but what it absorbs can be.

 CONVERTIBLE TOP KILLERS

-Detergents, bleach and harsh acids will quickly deteriorate canvas, whereas ammonia and alcohol will dry and cloud vinyl.
+Detergents, bleach and harsh acids will quickly deteriorate canvas.
+Others such as ammonia and alcohol will dry and cloud vinyl.
 Take my word for it, you don’t want to know what it will cost to replace your soft top.
-It makes for a really, really bad day.
 So please, know the chemicals you use before you apply them to your top.

 HOW-TO CLEAN YOUR CONVERTIBLE TOP

 Your car’s soft top is subjected to the same environmental conditions as the rest of your car.
-However, although it is easy to see when your car’s body is dusty and dirty, it is not always easy to see when your top is dirty, especially if it’s black or navy blue.
+Although it’s easy to see when your car’s body is dusty and dirty, it is not always easy to see when your top is dirty.
+This is especially true if it’s black or navy blue.

-One of the biggest wear factors for canvas tops is dust in the canvas.
-Dust settles into the weave of the fabric and begins to act like sandpaper.
+One of the biggest wear factors for canvas tops is dust which settles into the weave of the fabric and begins to act like sandpaper.
 Vinyl tops will also experience premature wear from dirt, but not as readily.
 In general, you should care for your top each time you wash your car.
-This does not mean you need to scrub it each time, but a good stiff rinsing is necessary.
+This doesn’t mean you need to scrub it each time, but a good stiff rinsing is necessary.

 The following steps are recommended:

-- Wash your soft top at least once a month (or when it is dusty or dirty) with a non-detergent-based auto shampoo.
+- Wash your soft top at least once a month, or when it is dusty or dirty, with a non-detergent-based auto shampoo.
 If your top is not dirty, rinse it thoroughly with plenty of cool water.
-Make sure the shampoo you use does not contain gloss-enhancing oils.
-If the shampoo contains oil, the top will absorb the oil and become a dust magnet.
+Make sure the shampoo does not contain gloss-enhancing oils.
+Otherwise, the top will absorb the oil and become a dust magnet.
 The recommended product is Wolfstein’s RaggTopp Cleaner.
-It is the only cleaner recommend by the Haartz Corporation, which supplies convertible topping material for virtually every convertible manufactured throughout the world.
-Haartz has performed exhaustive testing on almost every product in the industry used for cleaning and protecting fabric convertible tops.
+It’s the only cleaner recommend by the Haartz Corporation, which supplies convertible topping material for virtually every convertible manufactured throughout the world.
+Haartz has performed exhaustive testing for cleaning and protecting fabric convertible tops.

 - The recommended tool for washing is a soft scrub brush.
-Do not use a cloth, chenille-covered sponge or lamb’s wool mitt, as they will leave lint.
-If your top has soil marks, stains or bird droppings, use a small, stiff upholstery scrub brush.
+Do not use a cloth, chenille-covered sponge or lamb’s wool mitt because they will leave lint.
+If your top has soil marks, stains or bird droppings then use a small and stiff upholstery scrub brush.
 If you can rub the brush across the back of your hand without scratching your skin, it’s safe to use on your soft top.
 Do not, however, use a scrub brush on the vinyl window.
 It will scratch.
 Make sure you rinse the top thoroughly with a stiff stream of water to remove all of the shampoo and dirt.

 On canvas tops, dry using a synthetic chamois or microfiber towel.
 The best method is to use the towel or chamois to blot up the water.
-Don’t wipe.
-Do not use a terry cloth towel or diaper to dry your canvas top, as they will leave lint.
+Don’t wipe and do not use a terry cloth towel or diaper to dry your canvas top, as they will leave lint.
 On vinyl tops, a synthetic chamois or microfiber towel will also work well, as will cotton towels.
 On vinyl windows, microfiber towels seem to work best.

 Removing Convertible Top Stains

 Sooner or later, your top will be inflicted with a stain that will not come out with regular shampoo.
 Common stains include bird droppings, tree sap and grease.
-For these occasions, you will need to use a stronger cleaner that can penetrate and release the foreign matter.
+For these, you will need to use a stronger cleaner that can penetrate and release the foreign matter.

 Your first inclination will be to scrub the stain with the regular shampoo.
-DON’T!
+Don’t do it!
 All scrubbing will do is spread it around.
 To remove stains from your canvas or vinyl top, use Wolfstein’s RaggTopp Cleaner in full concentration.
 Spray it liberally on the stain before washing the whole top.
 Let it soak in, but don’t let it dry.
-After it has soaked for 3 to 5 minutes, rinse your top and wash as usual.
-Rinse the stained area with a stiff stream of water.
+3 to 5 minutes after applying, rinse your top and wash as usual.
+You may need to hit the stained area with a stiff stream of water.